vineodd/PIMSim/README.md

     + Researchers who want to build new PIM designs.
     + Programmers who want to discover the potential of PIM architecture.

-PIMSim can provide following experimental statistics information:
+PIMSim can provide following experimental statistics:

     + PIM
      --Speed up while applying new PIM designs